flutter/samples/llm.md

 4.  **Address Issues:**
     *   Read the `release_log.txt` file.
     *   Systematically address each error or warning reported in the log.
 This will involve navigating to the specified sample project directories and applying code changes.
+    *   When updating for a new release, we don't care about `flutter pub outdated` warnings.
+As long as `pub get` completes without failing, it's okay.

 5.  **Create a Pull Request:**
     *   Once all issues from the log are resolved and the repository is in a clean state, create a pull request.